 Documenting calibration procedures

-Organizations must have work instructions documented for the specific steps necessary to complete calibration.
+If organizations will be performing calibration themselves, they must have work instructions documented for the specific steps necessary to complete calibration.
 The work instructions should include what the tolerance requirements are for the calibration to be considered successful, the equipment that is used for the calibration, and any traceable standards related to the calibration.
 Employees who will be performing the calibration should have the work instructions readily available and be trained on the procedures.

 The calibration procedure should also include how calibration records will be stored, as this is a requirement of ISO 13485 and the FDA.
 The calibration records can follow the organization’s general document control procedures or be kept in the calibration software if that is available.